Zanana-med/Born2BeRoot/README.md

 + `/etc` : Human editable files for the system-wide configuration like `network`, `bluetooth`, `passwd` for the users account information ...
 + `/tmp` : Temporary storage for files used by programs during runtime, all those files are clearer after reboot.

-# Partitioning, LVM and Mounting
 ### > Partitions
 The partitions on the Host are a division of the device storage (HDD, SSD) into separate, isolated sections.
-Each section act as an isolated.

-For Guest the entire virtual partitions are in located inside the file allocated by the hypervisor as the virtual hard disk.
+For Guest the entire virtual partitions located inside the file allocated by the hypervisor as the virtual hard disk,  Each section act as a separate **container** for a specific purpose (OS files, user data, swap space, etc.).

+**Types of Partitions :**

++ **Primary Partitions :** Is a directly accessible section of the disk that can store data or an operating system, every VM at least use one primary partition for the **root** filesystem .
++ **Extended Partitions :** Are container partition that holds additional partitions called logical partitions .
++ **Logical Partitions :** Exist inside an extended partition and behave like primary partitions, they are  numbered starting from `5` (`/dev/sda5` , `/dev/sda6` ...).
+Logical partitions are ideal for organizing data (separating `/home` and `/var`)

 ### > LVM

 ### > Mounting
 Mounting refers to the process of making a `storage device` or a `filesystem` accessible and attached at a certain point in the directory tree called a mount point.